Canon regular: England

 In the 12th century the Canons Regular of the Lateran established a priory in Bodmin.
 This became the largest religious house in Cornwall.
 The priory was suppressed on 27 February 1538.
 In England houses of canons were more numerous than Benedictine monasteries.
 The Black Death left the canons regular seriously decimated, and they never quite recovered.
+In the early stages of the Dissolution of the Monasteries under Henry VIII several larger monasteries converted to colleges of canons.
 Between 1538 and 1540, the canonical houses were suppressed, and the religious dispersed, according to Cardinal Gasquet's computation, ninety-one houses in all.